February 02, 2026

 Dumping of non-biodegradable waste in landfills has become a problem due to the growing population, and less area is left for landfills.

-According to a report from the Planning Commission of India in 2014, waste generation was predicted to reach 165 million tonnes by 2031, and the land required to build landfills for two decades will be 66,000 hectares of land, which is staggering, to say the least.
+According to a 2014 report by the Planning Commission of India, waste generation was predicted to reach 165 million tonnes by 2031, and the land required to build landfills for two decades would be 66,000 hectares, which is staggering, to say the least.

 However, the Swachh Bharat Mission has helped the country to make great strides in non-biodegradable waste management.